Fun Free Kindergarten Math Games!

 After thinking for a moment, he gave the answer : "Four!"

 Multiplication!
-And from a kid who's barely four years old!
+And from a kid who was barely four years old!
 So I asked him another question.

 "If you had three pairs of train tickets, how many train tickets would you have?"